DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 ##      0 71 16
 ##      1 11 43
 ```
 For our new model, the accuracy improved to $71 + 43$ out of the 141 cases, or 80.9.7%.
-Without a measure of variability, we don't know if this significant improvement or just the variability in the modeling procedure.
+Without a measure of variability, we don't know if this is significant improvement or just the variability in the modeling procedure.
 On the surface, it appears to be an improvement.

-As another preview of what we will be doing in Math 378, let's use a quadratic term in our model.
+As we experiment to improve the model, let's use a quadratic term in our model.

 ```r